mistersourcerer/ruspea/README.md

   - No TCO.
 Goes hand to hand with the previous one.
   - No standard library.
   - No multi-arity functions.
     They are in the Runtime though.
-Just to lazy to build the syntax reader for each right now.
+Just too lazy to build the syntax reader for it right now.
   - No examples.
 Besides the "standard library" ones ([`lib/language`](https://github.com/mistersourcerer/ruspea/blob/master/lib/language/standard.rsp))

 ## Installation